What is Larp?

-A live action roleplaying game is somewhere between traditional pen and paper roleplaying games and improv theatre.
+A LARP (live action roleplaying) game is mashup of traditional pen and paper roleplaying games and improv theatre.

-Many of us feel that this Live Action Roleplaying is one of the most exhilarating experience games or theatre can provide.
-Its mix of theatrical grandeur and game aspects (where you want your character to succeed as best he/she can) is unique.
+Many of us feel that this Live Action Roleplaying is one of the most exhilarating experience games or theater can provide.
+Its mix of theatrical grandeur and game aspects (where you want your character to succeed as best they can) is unique.